-Over the summer, I was given the incredible opportunity to undertake a 4-week Aurora placement at Dja Dja Wurrung Enterprises (DDW) in Bendigo, as part of the Aurora Internship Program.
+Over the summer period of 2016/17, I was fortunate enough to undertake two separate Aurora internships, as part of the Aurora Internship Program.